Richard Strauss to Manfred I Mautner Markhof in the deep despair of 1941

 Gone – gone it says in the Capriccio!

-1 Strauss alludes to the fact that his son Franz is married to the Jewess Alice, whose son Richard was considered a Jewish half-breed according to the racial ideology of the NS since the Nuremberg Laws (1935).
+1 Strauss alludes to the fact that his son Franz is married to the Jewess Alice, whose son Richard was considered to be a Jewish half-breed according to the racial ideology of the NS since the Nuremberg Laws (1935).

 Written by Theodor Heinrich Mautner Markhof